* Pool rules and regulations are subject to change *

 - Our establishment respects each patron's need for modesty and religious compliance, but to be fair to ALL persons using the pool we must enforce swimwear attire consistently for all patrons.
 Shirts and/or shorts can be worn over swimsuits as long as they are made of a nylon or lycra material.

-- The following is NOT acceptable swim attire: T-shirts, bras, sports bras, sport shorts, basketball shorts, jerseys, cut off jeans or other cotton materials, shorts or cover-ups worn over swimwear that is made of swim suit material, underwear or jock straps worn under swim suits or shorts, thong bikinis or suits that are deemed too revealing for a family environment.
+- The following is NOT acceptable swim attire: T-shirts, bras, sports bras, sport shorts, basketball shorts, jerseys, cut off jeans or other cotton materials, shorts or cover-ups worn over swimwear that is not made of swim suit material, underwear or jock straps worn under swim suits or shorts, thong bikinis or suits that are deemed too revealing for a family environment.

 We are taking an active part in the prevention of germs in our pool, which is why we have to close the pool for any fecal incidents.
 In the event of a fecal contamination in the pool, the pool may close from one hour, up to 48 hours depending on the severity, in order to properly sanitize the affected area.
 Healthy swimming behaviors are needed by all patrons to protect you and your kids from Recreational Water Illnesses: (Center for Disease Control Website)